DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 # ShuffleDAO FAQ
-Note that the information in this FAQ is preliminary and subject to change
+Note that the information in this FAQ is preliminary and subject to change AND IS NOT OFFICIAL OR ENDORSED BY HOOTS TEAM

 ## What is ShuffleDAO?
 ShuffleDAO is the governance body created to promote use of the DAO's native token, the MINT, as a common currency among NFT communities.